Forever12012/TravelEasyFrontend/README.md

 Clone the Frontend Frontend Repo with the following command -
 - git clone https://github.com/Forever12012/TravelEasyFrontend.git
-- Install all the node dependencies using npn install.
+- Install all the node dependencies using npm install.
 -  After installing dependencies, give command npm start to run the frontend.

 API Integration